 Multicenter Randomized Controlled Clinical Trial

-Dr. Andrew Boulton's team, in conjunction with Dr. David Armstrong and his team at SALSA (the Southern Arizona Limb Salvage Alliance) are in the process of designing a large-scale, multi-center, randomized, placebo-controlled trial with the SurroSense Rx™ device through the University of Manchester and Lancashire Teaching Hospital.
-Data collection is to commence Fall 2013 with 96 Diabetic Peripheral Neuropathy patients.
+Dr. Andrew Boulton's team, in conjunction with Dr. David Armstrong and his team at SALSA (the Southern Arizona Limb Salvage Alliance) are executing a large-scale, multi-center, randomized, placebo-controlled trial with the SurroSense Rx™ device through the University of Manchester and Lancashire Teaching Hospital.
+Data collection is underway with 96 Diabetic Peripheral Neuropathy patients.
 Outcomes of interest here include the above clinical, as well as pharmacoeconomic, outcomes.

 SurroGait Rx™ System